 1.5 – The EWC is all about the experience and having fun.
 While we may have an incredibly long and historic story, we do not want you to join if all you care about is Wins and Championships.
 We get it.
 Without bragging or coming off as pompous, we know that the EWC is one of the most respected federations in the world, and you may feel that joining the EWC Roster and Winning a Championship is one of the greatest accomplishments you can achieve in this game.
 We can respect and appreciate that, however we want people who are here to have fun.
 This game isn’t all about wins, losses and titles.
 If that’s all you care about, you probably won’t last very long here.
 We have the history and respect that we do for a darn good reason.
 Come in, write the way that makes you happy, and have fun while doing it.
 That's what we want, that's what we are about.
 Having fun and improving our craft.

 1.6 – EWC Management has the final word on any issue.
 We have a solid, dependable, selfless and united group of Staff.
 There will never be a case where any one Staff member will hold you back from reaching your goals.
 The EWC has NEVER held anyone back because we didn't like them, or because we liked someone else better.
 This has NEVER happened and will NEVER happen.
 We do not play favorites, no matter what.
-Even if you upset the staff, we will not hold it against you when it comes to voting on your match.
+Even if you upset the staff, we will not hold it against you when it comes to scoring on your match.
 We have ZERO BIAS in the EWC.
 The Staff does not look for their own interests, instead we believe in open communication with our members and doing our utmost to help you become a better role-player and advance the character you worked so hard at creating.